opennms-forge/onms-k8s-poc/README.md

 ## Testing multiple OpenNMS environments

 The current approach allows you to start multiple independent OpenNMS environments using the same Helm Chart.
 Ensure the deployment name is different every time you install or deploy a new environment (as mentioned, used for the namespace and the OpenNMS instance ID, among other things).

+> Remember to change all username/password pairs for each environment to increase security.

 ## Start an external Minion